Epenance/ngx-animate-in/README.md

 ```

 ## Changing the default config
 By default the root element of which we detect the intersection is the viewport.
 We also have a threshold of 10% meaning that the animation will not trigger until the element has 10% of its body within the viewport.
-It's also possible to define an offset of when it should start if you want it to trigger when it's at 100px before the viewport as an example.
+It's also possible to define an offset of when the animation should start.
+For example, if you want it to trigger when it's 100px before the viewport.
 By default this is 0px.

 The option type looks like this:
 ```typescript